Wednesday, 5 March 2025

 Honeycomb (aka Newfie) knitted mittens

 I used 4 ply yarn and 5mm double pointed needles.
-The colours are black and raspberry.
-Rather than donating them, I'm going to keep them as they match my jacket.
+The colours are black and orange.

 Wrist